ADVANCED LEVEL COURSE

 Lesson 6

-The Blues Pentatonic Scale is a Minor Pentatonic Scale and played over a Major Chord instead but requires some dissonant Notes to be bent into tune.
+The Blues Pentatonic scale is a Minor Pentatonic scale played over a Major chord instead but requires some dissonant Notes to be Bent into tune.

 It is the essence of Blues music and very often used in Rock Music for lead solos.

-SEE HERE the Blues Pentatonic Scale in A Major that can be shifted up or down the fretboard for commencing Chords if they are not A Major.
+SEE HERE the Blues Pentatonic scale for an A Major chord that can be shifted up or down the fretboard for other commencing chords if they are not A Major.

-There are another eight more complex Blues Jazz Scales in the MEMBERS Section after Sign Up that includes detailed information about BeBop and Gypsy Jazz concepts, with practise Backing Track videos and downloadable Scale Sheets .
+There are another eight more complex Blues Jazz Scales in the MEMBERS section after Sign Up and include detailed information about BeBop and Gypsy Jazz concepts, with practise Backing Track videos and downloadable Scale Sheets .

 Lesson 7